Outreach programs encourage summer learning at Princeton

-Princeton students, faculty, staff and alumni will lead various programs designed to help elementary, secondary and college students build their academic skills and to provide cutting-edge lessons that teachers can take back to their own classrooms.
+Princeton students, faculty and staff will lead various programs designed to help elementary, secondary and college students build their academic skills and to provide cutting-edge lessons that teachers can take back to their own classrooms.

 The following list offers a look at some of the University's educational outreach programs taking place this summer.
 Deadlines for registering for this year's programs have passed, but anyone interested in participating in future programs should consult the links and contacts listed below; some programs are restricted to participants from particular schools, organizations or geographic areas.
 Reporters interested in covering any programs should contact the Office of Communications at (609) 258-3601.

 A camp for local students in grades 6-8 emphasizes computer literacy as well as math and writing skills.
-A limited number of openings may remain.
+Openings may remain.

 Contact: Ron Weiss, (609) 258-1174, firstname.lastname@example.org

-Stem Cell Synthetic Biology Summer Program, June 11-Aug.
-18
+Stem Cell Synthetic Biology Summer Program, June 9-Aug.
+15

-Jointly offered by Princeton and the Mount Sinai School of Medicine, the program is supported by multiple entities at Princeton, including the Center for Innovation in Engineering Education, the Office of the Provost, the Princeton Institute for the Science and Technology of Materials, the Mid-Infrared Technologies for Health and the Environment Center and the departments of electrical engineering, chemical engineering, molecular biology and chemistry.
+The program is supported by the National Science Foundation as well as multiple entities at Princeton, including the Keller Center for Innovation in Engineering Education, the Office of the Provost, the Princeton Institute for the Science and Technology of Materials, the Mid-Infrared Technologies for Health and the Environment Center and the departments of electrical engineering, chemical engineering, molecular biology and chemistry.

-Princeton Summer Undergraduate Research Experience (PSURE), June 11-Aug.
-10
+Princeton Summer Undergraduate Research Experience (PSURE), June 16-Aug.
+8

 This program is designed for undergraduates who have completed their sophomore or junior years and who express a serious interest in pursuing a Ph.D. and following a career in college or university teaching and research.
 It is intended to prepare students to make competitive applications to research doctoral programs.
 Students may work in any of Princeton's academic departments or programs.
 Undergraduates who are underrepresented minorities, who are from socio-economically disadvantaged backgrounds or who are from liberal arts colleges are especially encouraged to apply.
 Students receive a stipend and a travel allowance.